snoyberg/snoyman.com/content/galacticsilkroad/journey.md

 That round of drinks had to wait almost eight months, but it was well worth it.
 Taryn walked into Jaxon's bar with the rest of his crew.
 There was a new bartender on duty, someone he hadn't met before.
-But Taryn had messaged Jaxon in advance.
-He was there personally to greet him.
+But Taryn had messaged Jaxon in advance, and he was there personally to greet him.

 "So, you did it, eh?"